Altova FlowForce Server 2025

 At this stage, you have completed the job configuration.
 Because this job is exposed as a Web service, you can run it in any of the following ways:

-Go to Home, and then click Show all active triggers and services.
-Next, click the job's URL displayed in the "Info" column.
+Go to the Home page and click Show all active triggers and services.
+Next, click the job's URL displayed in the Info column.

 Enter http://127.0.0.1:4646/service/ListDirectoryService in the browser's address bar.
 Note that this URL works only if the FlowForce Server service listens at the default host address and port name.
-If you have defined other host and port settings in the Configuration page, change the address accordingly.
+If you have defined other host and port settings on the Setup page, change the address accordingly.

-If you set the optional Host name field of FlowForce Server from the Setup Page, you can execute the web service call directly from the job configuration page, by clicking the fs_ic_call_ws button adjacent to the Make this job available via HTTP check box.
+If you set the optional Host name field of FlowForce Server on the Setup page, you can execute the web service call directly from the job configuration page, by clicking the fs_ic_call_ws button adjacent to the Make this job available via HTTP check box.
 The button is not displayed otherwise.

-If prompted for credentials when accessing the Web service, supply the same credentials you use to log on to FlowForce Server.
+If you are asked for credentials when you access the Web service, supply the same credentials you use to log on to FlowForce Server.

 Supplying your FlowForce Server user credentials for HTTP authentication is only for testing purposes.
-For production, it is recommended that you create a new FlowForce user, grant the Service - Use permission to this user on the container where the job is, and then access the Web service with the corresponding user account.
-To disable HTTP authentication and make the Web service public, grant the Service - Use permission to the user Anonymous, see How Permissions Work.
+For production, it is recommended to create a new FlowForce user, grant the Service - Use permission to this user on the container where the job is, and then access the Web service with the corresponding user account.
+To disable HTTP authentication and make the Web service public, grant the Service - Use permission to the user Anonymous.
+For details, see How Permissions Work.

 Since this job takes parameters, you will be prompted to supply a parameter value when you access the Web service from the browser.